 What is the topic of your project?

-How did you end up doing a PhD at CFA?
+How did you end up doing at the CFA?

-What is it like doing a PhD at CFA?
+What is like doing a PhD at CFA?

 What would you like to do when you are done with your dissertation?